Naked Wines Voucher

 English vineyard in the sun by countryside road

 Not that long ago, people used to scoff at the idea of an English Wine Industry but nowadays the vineyards that line the southern counties are going from strength-to-strength and more importantly producing outstanding, globally recognised wines.
-Yet still to this day, English wine sales only account for roughly 1% of all domestic wine purchases, and with such a great selection of stunning wine to choose from, we think these numbers should and could be much higher.
+English wine sales and indeed vineyard acerage are on the rise, and with such a great selection of stunning wine to choose from, we think these numbers should and could be much higher.

 Let’s start by looking at the history of English wine growers and how we went from practically nothing to a thriving and celebrated wine industry.